cloudflare/cloudflare-docs/products/workers/src/content/platform/sites/configuration.md

   - Auto-fills `wrangler.toml` with `entry-point` (defaults to `workers-site`) and `bucket` (defaults to `public`).

 - `wrangler init proj --site`
   - Creates a `wrangler.toml` file and `workers-site` folder.
-You will need to add a value for `bucket` based on the local path of the folder you would like to serve.
+In the `site` configuration key in the generated `wrangler.toml` file, you will need to update the `bucket` key with the relative path to the folder containing your static site assets.
+For example, if your website lives within the `public` directory of your project, then you should use the `bucket = "./public"` pairing.

 </Definitions>